-In the spring of 2018, NCATS issued one bench-to-clinic award.
-The funded pre-clinical project serves as a “use case” to demonstrate the utility of an independent crowdsourcing effort or a computational algorithm to predict new therapeutic uses of an existing drug or biologic.
-View the project below:
+In spring and fall 2018, NCATS issued three Therapeutic/Indication Pairing Projects awards.
+The funded preclinical projects are serving as “use cases” to demonstrate the utility of an independent crowdsourcing effort or a computational algorithm to predict new therapeutic uses of an existing drug or biologic.
+View the projects below:

 Vanderbilt University Medical Center, Washington University School of Medicine and University of North Carolina at Chapel Hill

 Principal Investigators: David M. Aronoff, M.D.
 (Vanderbilt), Erik R. Dubberke, M.D.
 (WUSTL), and Sarah McGill, M.D.
 (UNC)

 The bacterium Clostridium difficile is a major cause of antibiotic-associated diarrhea and a leading infectious disease in U.S. hospitals.
 The infection can recur multiple times despite initially adequate treatment.
 This project builds on the results of studies that demonstrated a possible new therapeutic use for misoprostol, a drug approved by the Food and Drug Administration to treat certain types of ulcers, in preventing or treating C. difficile colitis.
 This team will conduct a clinical trial to test the hypothesis that patients with a primary episode of C. difficile infection who are treated with misoprostol in addition to standard therapy will have a reduced rate of C. difficile infection recurrence compared to patients receiving standard care only.

 Principal Investigator: Anil Jegga, D.V.M., M.Res., John Paul Clancy, M.D., Anjaparavanda P. Naren, Ph.D.